Morat (band): 2014–2017: Sobre el amor y sus efectos secundarios

-In 2017, Morat released “Yo Contigo, Tú Conmigo” with Álvaro Soler, the theme song for Despicable Me 3.
-The single peaked at No. 9 on Billboard and won Song of the Year at the LOS40 Music Awards, becoming one of the group’s most successful international releases.
+In 2017, Morat produced the single "Yo Contigo, Tú Conmigo" in collaboration with Álvaro Soler as the theme music of Despicable Me 3.
+The single peaked at No.9 on Billboard on 19 August 2017 and won the "Song of the Year" award in LOS40 Music Awards 2017.
+This single was later included in the re-issue of Sobre el amor y sus efectos secundarios, which also contains the acoustic version of "Cómo te atreves".